Category: Task Managers

 Trello

-Microsoft Planner fails first because enterprise setup and permissions exceed semester needs.
+Microsoft Planner fails first because it breaks when enterprise setup and permissions exceed semester needs.

 Verdict